jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 would benefit the most from plugins where latency and bandwidth are considered in the decision process and not only resource usages (e.g., CPU and RAM).

-Several organizations face latency when using cloud services.
+Companies are currently facing latency when using cloud services.
 Distance from servers is usually the primary culprit.
 The best strategy is to reduce the latency between services belonging to the same application.
 This work is inspired by [Service Function Chaining](https://www.sciencedirect.com/science/article/pii/S1084804516301989) (SFC).